 Kroeplin Intertest – Dyer Gage – SPI

-Important notice: most of the models produced up to 2011, including many of the ones shown on this page, have been discontinued and replaced with new models.
+Important notice: most of the models produced up to 2011, including many of the ones shown on this page, have been discontinued and replaced with new improved models.
 New models on this page will be labeled as such.
-Be sure to ask us before placing an order so that we can best advise you.
+Some of the old ranges are no longer available.
+You will have to find a suitable replacement on this page.

 This is an internal groove comparator gage, made by Kroeplin (Germany) but manufactured in the Czech Republic.
 You'll find these sold by Mitutoyo, SPI, Dyer Gage and many other distributors who have had their names stamped on the body.
 The newest version is a decided improvement over what you've probably seen before.
 The old models, if you ever opened up the back, actually had a piece of common string as part of the mechanism.
 Subsequent models changed the string to steel wire.
 Kroeplin has recently introduced some high-precision models which are wholly gear driven.
 Additionally, older models had a larger range.
 You may now have to buy two different Intertest gages to cover the same span.